karmaniverous/serverless-zod-openapi/.stan/system/stan.project.md

 - Runtime placeholders are created in actual apps by smoz init and maintained by smoz register; templates should not ship runtime placeholders in app/generated.

+## 16) Integration fixture (/app)

+- Purpose: keep a small, in‑tree application under /app to validate the end‑to‑end flow in CI (register → OpenAPI → package).
+This fixture is not intended for deployment.
+- Policy:
+  - Keep /app in main.
+Do not move it to a long‑lived branch (avoid bitrot and loss of CI coverage).
+  - Rebrand to neutral identifiers:
+    - service: smoz-sample
+    - domains: api.example.test / api.dev.example.test
+    - ARNs: placeholder strings (non‑sensitive)
+  - Add /app/README.md stating:
+    - “Integration fixture used by CI to exercise register → OpenAPI → package.”
+    - “Not part of the published package; not intended for deployment.”
+  - Ensure repository scripts continue to run against the fixture without deploy (package only).
+  - The fixture must not affect the published npm package (files whitelist remains “dist”, “templates”).

+## 17) Register freshness & enforcement

+- Goal: eliminate stale register footguns without burdening teams’ hook setups.
+- Preferred mechanism: Serverless Framework plugin
+  - Provide a lightweight plugin that runs `smoz register` before Serverless package/deploy flows (v4: before:package:initialize and deploy‑related hooks).
+  - Ship as a subpath export (e.g., `@karmaniverous/smoz/serverless-plugin`) and document adding it to `plugins` in serverless.ts.
+- Optional mechanism: pre‑commit recipe
+  - Offer a commented lefthook snippet that runs `smoz register` when files under `app/functions/**` changed, and stages updated `app/generated/register.*.ts`.
+Do not enforce; document as opt‑in to avoid conflicts with existing hook managers (husky/lefthook).
+- Continue chaining `npm run register` into scripts that depend on fresh registers (typecheck/openapi/package) as an additional guard.

+## 18) Documentation structure and navigation

+- External doc pages (docs-src/*.md) include a front matter block to provide titles and sidebar labels:
+  ---
+  title: Page Title
+  sidebar_label: Short Label
+  sidebar_position: N
+  ---
+- Typedoc ordering is explicitly set via typedoc.json “projectDocuments”:
+  1) docs-src/overview.md
+  2) docs-src/getting-started.md
+  3) docs-src/middleware.md
+  4) docs-src/templates.md
+  5) docs-src/cli.md
+  6) docs-src/contributing.md
+  7) CHANGELOG.md (last)
+- Exclude CLI source symbols from the API reference to avoid confusion:
+  - typedoc.json “exclude”: add "src/cli/**"
+  - Keep CLI usage documented on docs-src/cli.md.